grafana/agent/docs/sources/flow/getting-started/collect-prometheus-metrics.md

 3. Collect metrics from discovered Pods:

-    1. Add the following `prometheus.scrape` component to your configuration
+    1. Add the following `prometheus.scrape` component to your configuration file.
-       file:

        ```river
        prometheus.scrape "<SCRAPE_LABEL>" {